scribe-security/docs/docs/cli/valint/docs/valint_general_and_report.md

 ## Running `valint` report

-Use `valint` report` to download the integrity validation report from Scribe service:
+Use `valint` report to download the integrity validation report from Scribe service:

 ```sh
 valint report [flags]
 ```

-By default the report is written to the local cache.
+By default, the report is written to the local cache.
 ```sh
 ~/.cache/valint/reports/<timestamp>/<report-file>
 ```

-## Valint Flags
+## `valint` flags
 >The following flags are mandatory:
 >* -U (Client ID)
 >* -P (Client Secret)